VetoProjects/AudioPython/README.md

 Requirements
 ------------

-The library is based on Python2.7.
-Even though I work on support for Python3.x, it is not working, because I have problems with unifying Pythons `wave` module.
-So at the moment all you need is a working installation of Python2.7.
+All you need is a working Python installation.
+It works on all versions from 2.5 to 3.4, as far as I know.

 Installation
 ------------